VegaDeftwing/OpGuidesHugoSrc/content/Other/fediverse.md

 {{< speech right big>}}

 Feckin' hell, right?
-In short, if you're using Mastodon you are:
+In short, if you're using Mastodon, you are:

 * On one of many websites that is interconnected in a way that is refereed to as being **federated**, where all of these federated sites together are called **the fediverse**.
 * Using **Activity Pub** behind the scenes when your mastodon instance talks to another.
 This happens all the time as your toot (the equivalent of a tweet) propagates though all the federated instances.